bertiewooster/chempy/README.rst

    >>> from chempy import Substance
    >>> methane_wrong = Substance.from_formula("Ch4")
-   ParseException
-   Expected end of text, found 'h4'  (at char 1), (line:1, col:2)
+   Traceback (most recent call last): pyparsing.ParseException: Expected end of text, found 'h'  (at char 1), (line:1, col:2)

 Note that ChemPy has no way of knowing that you chose the desired element if the supplied formula can be interpreted as valid.
 For example, if you are working with